 #07.
 The Yamaha YZ250F

-The Yamaha YZ250F is one of the most potent 250cc dirt bike machines that you can buy straight from a dealership, so don’t be fooled by its classic and approachable Yamaha blue livery – it looks like a gentle motorcycle, but it’s an aggressive SOB and needs to be handled correctly.
+The Yamaha YZ250F is one of the most potent 250cc dirt bike machines that you can buy straight from a dealership, so don’t be fooled by its classic and approachable Yamaha blue livery – it looks like a gentle Yamaha 250 dirt bike, but it’s an aggressive machine and needs to be handled correctly.
 It’s a motocross motorcycle, so it’s definitely not built for the road and comes without all the street-legal goods you’d need to make it so.
 If you’re serious about taking your dirt riding to the next level and have a spare $7,699 in your wallet, this is a worthy choice.

 At the heart of the YZ250F you’ll find a potent four-stroke liquid cooled, 250cc single cylinder engine with a cool reverse cylinder head arrangement that puts out plenty of power in the low revs and tweaked to deliver more than enough throughout the mid and top end.
 Combined with a lightweight frame and paired with awesome KYB forks up front and an adjustable monoshock on the rear, the YZ250F offers exceptional power but in a highly maneuverable chassis.
 It’s no wonder that Yamaha have won so many competitions with it.